Extensions of the Benson-Solomon fusion systems: Automorphisms

 \section{Automorphisms}

 The isomorphism type of the fusion systems of the Benson-Solomon systems $\F_{\Sol}(q)$, as $q$ ranges over odd prime powers, is dependent only on the $2$-share of $q^2-1$ by \cite[Theorem~B]{ChermakOliverShpectorov2008}.
 Since the centralizer of the center of the Sylow group is the fusion system of $\Spin_7(q)$, the same holds also for the fusion systems of these groups.
-For this reason, and because of Proposition~\ref{P:autspin} below, it will be convenient to take $q = 5^{2^k}$ for the sequel.
-Thus, we let ${\bf F}$ be the algebraic closure of the field with five elements.
+For this reason, and because of Proposition~\ref{P:autspin} below, it will be convenient to fix a nonnegative integer $l$, and take $q_l = 5^{2^l}$ for the sequel.
+Let ${\bf F}$ be the algebraic closure of the field with five elements.